 Attending our church’s Lent services is now a not to be missed hour on Ash Wednesday.
 And the focus on repentance and our utter need of God is the perfect way to introduce the Messiah Mystery to your family.
 If you have not seen or heard of it click here.
 It’s not too late to order it and create a bonding experience with your family.

 As I tell every mom, even doing only one lesson is better than none.
 We moms too often don’t start because we loathe failure and not finishing feels like failure so we decide not to even begin.
-Like a twelve month old who ventures a few faltering steps then falls, be brave enough to start even if you don’t get more than two sessions finished.
+Like a 10-month-old baby who ventures a few faltering steps then falls, be brave enough to start even if you don’t get more than two sessions finished.
 God will be pleased and will cheer for you just like we do for our toddlers first steps.

 Join us on this Lenten journey to discover more of who Jesus came to be.
 I promise it will be both beautiful and memorable.
 Your kids, or grandkids, will learn more than you expect even if they complain.
 And your hearts will be more receptive to the joy of Easter six weeks from now!